Kantara: Chapter 1: Development

-Following the success of Kantara (2022), in February 2023, Rishab Shetty confirmed that a prequel will be made and what was actually shown was the second part.
+Following the success of Kantara (2022), in February 2023, Rishab Shetty confirmed that a prequel would be made.
 It was reported that in Mangalore, Shetty had sought the permission of god Panjurli to film a prequel.
 The scripting work was completed in around 8 months, where Shetty collaborated with Shaneel Gautham and Anirudh Mahesh.

 The film throws light on the origin of Panjurli Daiva and Guliga Daiva.
 The film's story is set in pre-colonial Karnataka, during the reign of Kadambas from Banavasi.
 Later, Shetty also revealed that basic theme of the film is same as previous part, and focuses on the conflict between the tribals of Kantara forest and a tyrannical king.